1. Home

 Certificates:

 This tutorial will cover the installation and use of encryption keys and certificates from LetsEncrypt.org which are available for free for a duration of 90 days after which they must be renewed.
-The TLS or SSL (TLS is a newer and improved version of encryption than SSL) keys and certificates are obtained from the LetsEncrypt.org server using a client script which employs the Automatic Certificate Management Environment (ACME) protocol.
+The TLS or SSL (TLS is a newer and improved version of encryption than SSL) keys, certificates and CA chain files are obtained from the LetsEncrypt.org server using a client script which employs the Automatic Certificate Management Environment (ACME) protocol.
 The ACME protocol supports deployment between the Certificate authority (CA), the entity that stores, signs and issues digital certificates to certify the ownership of a public key, and a user's web server.
 ACME version 2 supports wildcards: *.megacorp.com.
 This allows the domain certificates obtained to support megacorp.com, www.megacorp.com, mail.megacorp.com and all nodes supporting the domain.

 ACME Client: